-NAMI High Country: (National Alliance on Mental Illness) welcomes all - those struggling with mental health challenges, family members, professionals, students, and anyone with a general interest.
-Our meetings are the first Monday of each month at 7 p.m.
-Meetings are held at the Lois Harrill Project on Aging, in the Watauga Human Services Building on W. King St. just past Galileo’s, coming from downtown Boone.
-Visit http://www.namihighcountry.org
+NAMI High Country: (National Alliance on Mental Illness) welcomes all - those living with mental illness, family members, professionals, students, and anyone with an interest.
+We meet the first Monday of each month at 7 p.m. in the Watauga County Public Library Conference Room.
+Please go to our website for details http://www.namihighcountry.org

 Weekly AL-ANON Group Meetings: Are you troubled by someone’s drinking?
 Join us in confidential sessions.
 Monday: Noon St. Luke’s Episcopal Church behind Earth Fare.
 Monday: 8 p.m.
 St. Mary’s of the hills in Blowing Rock.
 Wednesday: (new time) 6 p.m.
 Western Watauga Community Center-Cove Creek.
 Thursday: 5:30 p.m.
 St. Luke’s Episcopal Church behind Earth Fare.
 Friday: Noon St. Luke’s Episcopal Church behind Earth Fare.

 Community Club of Blowing Rock: The club, which supports the Blowing Rock library, meets the second Wednesday of each month through October at 11:30 a.m. at the library.
-New members are welcome.
 Join us for lunch and fellowship.
 For more information, call Kathy Whatley at (828) 295-7000.